DragonRuby/dragonruby-game-toolkit-contrib/docs/api/geometry.md

 - `Geometry.intersect_rect?(rect_1, rect_2, tolerance)`
 - `args.inputs.mouse.intersect_rect?(other, tolerance)`

 Given two rectangle primitives this function will return `true` or `false` depending on if the two rectangles intersect or not.
-An optional final parameter can be passed in representing the `tolerence` of overlap needed to be considered a true intersection.
+An optional final parameter can be passed in representing the `tolerance` of overlap needed to be considered a true intersection.
 The default value of `tolerance` is `0.1` which keeps the function from returning true if only the edges of the rectangles overlap.

-`:anchor_x`, and `anchor_y` is taken into consideration if the objects respond to these methods.
+?> `:anchor_x`, and `anchor_y` is taken into consideration if the objects respond to these methods.

 Here is an example where one rectangle is stationary, and another rectangle is controlled using directional input.
 The rectangles change color from blue to read if they intersect.